Brendhon/bytebank-pro/docs/guidelines/ACCESSIBILITY_GUIDELINES.md

   announce(message: string, priority: 'polite' | 'assertive' = 'polite'): void {
     if (!this.liveRegion) return;
     this.liveRegion.textContent = '';
     this.liveRegion.setAttribute('aria-live', priority);

-    // Use setTimeout to ensure screen readers register the change setTimeout(() => {
+    setTimeout(() => {
       this.liveRegion!.textContent = message;
     }, 100);